nicolaipalm/oed/README.md

 ## Getting started

-The easiest way in order to get familiar with this projects is by checking out the notebooks.
+The easiest way in order to get familiar with this project is by checking out the notebooks.
 Navigate to the notebooks sub-directory and follow the instructions given in the README.md.

 Alternatively you can run the aging_model_naumann_pipeline.py file in the ./pipeline/aging_models subdirectory your favourite IDE.